FilippoMazzara/Progetto_IFO/README.md

 - Most of the column types are reduced to the ones that correspond to the maf standard and values formatting errors are tried to be fixed as well, this is most significant when merging multiple data sets

+## Reporting issues

+Please use the GitHub issue tracker at
+<a href="https://github.com/FilippoMazzara/Progetto_IFO/issues" target="_blank">github.com/FilippoMazzara/Progetto_IFO/issues</a>
+if you have any problems using Radiant.

 ## Development